 Responsive Legal Support as You Take Action after a Slip and Fall Accident

 Property owners — particularly businesses and homeowners — are obligated to keep their premises reasonably safe for customers and guests.
-If they fail to take proper precautions and an injury results, victims can work with an experienced personal injury attorney to gain rightful compensation for the pain they endure.
+If they fail to take proper precautions and an injury results, victims can work with an experienced Bucks County premises liability attorney to gain rightful compensation for the pain they endure.
 The team at Kardos, Rickles & Hand has represented individuals and families across Pennsylvania and New Jersey since 1981, and we have the skill and knowledge to handle all of your needs related to your premises liability claim.

 Property Owners Have a Responsibility to Keep Guests Safe

 A slip and fall injury can occur almost anywhere.
 The following are some of the most common factors that contribute to premises accidents:

 - Dangerous conditions — When inviting guests onto their properties, owners have a responsibility to keep them reasonably safe from hazards.
 Slippery surfaces or blocked walkways can easily cause people to slip or trip, sometimes resulting in serious injury or even death.

 - Inadequate security — This is another common scenario in premises liability cases.
 If there are clear and present dangers, businesses must provide adequate security to keep guests safe.
 Failure to do so could enable robbery, battery, sexual assault or other serious crimes to occur on their property, some of which could result in significant injuries.

 - Poor lighting — Property owners must also keep their premises properly lit in order to prevent personal injuries and security issues.
 Parking lots, hallways, aisles, stairwells, locker rooms and swimming pools are just a few of the spaces that could become dangerous without ample lighting.